jonburdon/nimble/README.md

 * The player to take the last counter is the winner.

 ###Developer Goals
-* A first try at Javascript and Jasmine.
+* A first try at Javascript to write a game.
+* Implement Jasmine tests.

 ## UX
 ### Project Goals